-The bill H. 4008 proposes to amend the South Carolina Code of Laws by introducing a one-time impact fee of at least six percent on private developers for each new residential and commercial unit constructed within a county or municipality.
-The funds collected from this fee will be directed to the newly established South Carolina Gentrification Trust Fund, which is intended to provide financial assistance for relocation to low-income and fixed-income individuals, churches, and groups adversely affected by gentrification.
+The bill H. 4008 aims to amend the South Carolina Code of Laws by introducing a one-time impact fee of at least six percent on private developers for each new residential and commercial unit constructed within a county or municipality.
+The funds collected from this fee will be directed to the newly established South Carolina Gentrification Trust Fund, which is designated to provide financial assistance for relocation to low-income and fixed-income individuals, churches, and groups adversely affected by gentrification.
 Notably, developers who allocate at least fifteen percent of their housing development to low-income housing will be exempt from this impact fee, with the stipulation that the low-income status must be maintained for one hundred years.

-Statutes affected: 02/13/2025: 6-1-175, 11-11-250, 12-6-5060
+02/13/2025: 6-1-175, 11-11-250, 12-6-5060

 Latest Version: 6-1-175, 11-11-250, 12-6-5060